google/fonts/cc-by-sa/knowledge/modules/advancing_type/lessons/size/content.md

-Size wise, [typefaces](INSERT_URL) have a long history of small [families](INSERT_URL): [Style](INSERT_URL)-wise, many sizes of metal type gave way to digital systems of multiple [masters](INSERT_URL) for various resolutions.
-Then came a flourishing of families with a broad range of styles and few size masters in PostScript, followed by [OpenType](INSERT_URL) continuing the PostScript tradition.
-And then, finally, [variable fonts](INSERT_URL).
+Size wise, [typefaces](/glossary/typeface) have a long history of small [families](/glossary/family_or_type_family_or_font_family): [Style](/glossary/style)-wise, many sizes of metal type gave way to digital systems of multiple [masters](/glossary/masters) for various resolutions.
+Then came a flourishing of families with a broad range of styles and few size masters in PostScript, followed by [OpenType](/glossary/opentype) continuing the PostScript tradition.
+And then, finally, [variable fonts](/glossary/variable_fonts).

-In early metal types, a set of matrices that covered a short span of sizes from 6 to 11 points was common for a [text](INSERT_URL) typeface family.
+In early metal types, a set of matrices that covered a short span of sizes from 6 to 11 points was common for a [text](/glossary/text_copy) typeface family.
 In later hand-set metal types, a family could be so useful and popular as to receive a wide range of sizes, such as from 10 to 96 points.

 For most of the 20th century, one kind of typesetting machine specific to rapid setting of text was used exclusively for the smaller sizes, six to 14 point.
-Meanwhile, [typesetting](INSERT_URL) machines of a different kind (from other manufacturers) offered a similar typeface in a range of larger sizes, such as from 18 to 96 points.
+Meanwhile, [typesetting](/glossary/typesetting) machines of a different kind (from other manufacturers) offered a similar typeface in a range of larger sizes, such as from 18 to 96 points.

 But the phototypesetting—and then PostScript desktop—publishing revolutions reduced, and then removed, size-specific designs from common availability and use.
 These technologies allowed a single typeface design to be scaled uniformly to any size, and even scaled narrower or wider with some distortion.

 This created a typographic era where typefaces with specific characteristics were able to flourish across all boundaries of size, dot/pixel resolutions and scripts.
 And they continue to flourish today, in the forms of the mono-weight san serif, that’s been accepted as a de facto standard regardless of size, resolution, or sensitivity to internationalization.
 It is possible that the famous faces of the phototypesetting and desktop eras would not be popular if they were launched today, as they became famous when they had size specific designs.

-During this period where PostScript, TrueType, and then OpenType standards did not widely support [optical sizes](INSERT_URL), a small number of foundries developed sets of sibling fonts that offered typefaces each intended for a range of sizes, such as “Text” or [“Display.”](INSERT_URL) With real variable fonts, optical size designs are smoothly interpolated, removing the previous boundaries between designs.
+During this period where PostScript, TrueType, and then OpenType standards did not widely support [optical sizes](/glossary/optical_sizes), a small number of foundries developed sets of sibling fonts that offered typefaces each intended for a range of sizes, such as “Text” or [“Display”.](/glossary/display) With real variable fonts, optical size designs are smoothly interpolated, removing the previous boundaries between designs.

 <figure>